nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ![Profile navigate field](images/screenshots/NavigatingFields.png)

-After you are done editing, pressing the Enter key brings your cursor back to the command box with your new changes intact. <br>
+After you are done editing, pressing the Enter key on your keyboard brings your cursor back to the command box with your new changes intact. <br>
-If you want to revert back to the original value of the field while editing on the textbox, press the Esc key to cancel the changes and bring your cursor back to the command box.
+If you wish to revert back to the original value of the field while editing in the textbox, press the Esc key to undo the changes and direct your cursor back to the command box.

 ![Cursor back to commandbox](images/screenshots/CursorBackToCommandbox.png) In the example above, after changing name from 'Meie' to 'Mei' the Enter key was pressed.